JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 At least superficially, there is a resemblance between the answers to key questions given by quantum physics and those given by Zen masters:

-"What is Buddha?" asked a student monk.
-"The mind is Buddha," answered the master.
-"Then what is mind?" asked another student.
-"The mind is not Buddha," responded the master.
+“What is Buddha?” asked a student monk.
+“The mind is Buddha,” answered the master.
+“Then what is mind?” asked another student.
+“The mind is not Buddha,” responded the master.

 Imagine a student asking the ghost of physicist Neils Bohr if an electron is a particle.
-"It is," is his likely reply.
-Another student asks him, "Is an electron a wave?"
-Again Bohr responds, "It is."
-"Where can we find such a wave?" asks another.
-"Beyond time and space," says Bohr.
-"And where is that?" is the next question--to which Bohr enigmatically answers, "Where the wave is."
+“It is,” is his likely reply.
+Another student asks him, “Is an electron a wave?”
+Again Bohr responds, “It is.”
+“Where can we find such a wave?” asks another.
+“Beyond time and space,” says Bohr.
+“And where is that?” is the next question--to which Bohr enigmatically answers, “Where the wave is.”

 When we fire electrons, one at a time through parallel slits, at first single hits register on our screen--which is consistent with the electron as a particle.
 But if we fire thousands of single electrons, one at a time, through the same slits, we get an interference pattern--which is consistent with the electron as a wave.
 This  wave aspect persists, even for a single electron--a wavicle?
 Where is this wave aspect before the thousands of other single electrons were fired, before the interference pattern commenced to register?
 It never manifests in ordinary space, so where was it hiding and how does it manifest as diffraction only after the event?